Southernhay House, Exeter, Devon UK - independently owned hotel in the heart of Exeter city centre

 The Green Room at Southernhay House was set up, in our heads, in the early days of 2011 while we were remodeling and designing the building as a boutique hotel.
 It was always going to be a light touch, a glass extension to the main action in the hotel bar.
 In 2018 we sat down with our long-term conspirator and conservation architect, Jo Hibbert, to have a little chat about the new structure.
 We had just sold Burgh Island and the time seemed right to move Southernhay House into the limelight, to grow the spaces on offer and to make something that would be a talking point for Exeter and its visitors.

-Jo has touched base with us on various smaller planning works at Burgh Island, and her firm, Levitate, were instrumental in getting the consents needed for the conversion of Southernhay House.
+Jo has touched base with us on various planning works at Burgh Island, and her firm, Levitate, were instrumental in getting the consents needed for the conversion of Southernhay House, in 2010.
 She’s advised, also, on our family home.
 Basically, if I give her the waffly brief of “an origami dojo-type structure with semi-colonial echos”, she understands.
 She’s also seriously in tune with what works, technically and aesthetically, next to a listed building.

 When this is all over, in the new world of 2023 or thereabouts, we’ll look back, nod wisely and say “of course, we couldn’t have planned it better.
 How could we think of keeping the hotel open while building works were going on?
 What a silver lining....”
 Because, dear reader, by then it was apparent that the delicate origami structure was going to sit on very solid foundations and 26 earth-driven piles covered with poured concrete.
 At the beginning of March 2020 we got into the ground; we thought we could get away with just an intense few weeks while the weather was still cold and our guests were snug inside.